 Coincidentally, carbohydrate is the most effective macronutrient for boosting leptin levels, which triggers feelings of fullness, and which is why we often crave all our favorite sweets and treats when in the throes of food cravings.

 What’s the solution, then?
 How much can we restrict our calories to maximize fat loss without sacrificing our muscle and sanity?

 Well, if you maintain too small of a calorie deficit (10% or smaller), the slow rate at which you’ll lose fat can create its own problems.
 You’re likely to get bored with the process and the lackluster training and eventually give in to the mental fatigue and just eat your brains out.

 Remaining in a calorie deficit for long periods of time also slows down your metabolism, which isn’t a huge problem in and of itself, but necessitates that you properly reduce your calorie intake over time to continue losing fat (something many people don’t understand or do and then wonder why they aren’t losing fat anymore).

-The bottom line is both scientific research and anecdotal evidence supports the use of a calorie deficit of 15 to 25% to optimize both fat loss and hormone balance while also retaining lean mass and supplying enough food to keep us from developing carnal feelings toward our favorite baked goods.
+The bottom line is both scientific research and anecdotal evidence support the use of a calorie deficit of 15 to 25% to optimize both fat loss and hormone balance while also retaining lean mass and supplying enough food to keep us from developing carnal feelings toward our favorite baked goods.